alecritson/Slugged/README.md

 A section must be enabled for the hashing to happen, regardless of whether you add a length override or not.

-## Fieldtype
+## Slugged fieldType
-If you don’t want the entries slug to be replaced, Slugged also comes with a fieldtype called ‘Slugged’ that you can use, this will work regardless of what section settings are enabled.
+If you don’t want the entries slug to be replaced, Slugged also comes with a fieldType that you can use, this will work regardless of what section settings are enabled.